the-dataface/figma2html/README.md

 - Turn on `Style text elements` to include inline styles to match the text styles you see in Figma.
 - Turn on `Include figma styles` as Classes to include any named styles in Figma as classes on your text elements.
 Ex. `Desktop/Utility Sans` will be included as `class="utility-sans"`.
-- Turn on `Convert Header Styles to H tags` to render text elements containing a header class in Figma (`h1`, `h2`, `h3`, etc.) with the appropriate H tag in the outputted HTML, instead of as a `<p>` element.
 - Turn on `Include Google Fonts` to include a Google Fonts tag for included Google Fonts in the outputted HTML.
-- **Including custom attributes:** you can include custom attributes on a text layer by naming the layer `[f2h]` followed by a list of attributes in YAML format.
-For example, a text layer named `[f2h]class:text-sm,font-sans;id:my-text-layer` will render as `<p class="font-sans text-sm" id="my-text-layer">`).
-Very useful for including Tailwind classes.
+- **Including custom attributes:** you can include custom attributes on a text layer by naming the layer `[f2h]` followed by a list of attributes in HTMl attribute format.
+For example, a text layer named `[f2h]class="text-sm font-sans" id="my-text-layer"` will render as `<p class="font-sans text-sm" id="my-text-layer">`).
+This can be useful for including Tailwind and other utility classes.
+You also can use a reserved `tag` attribute to change the default `<p>` tag to one of your choosing (ex: `[f2h] tag="h1" id="hed" class="text-xl font-bold"` will render `<h1 id="hed" class='text-xl font-bold>`).
 Note that naming your layers like this will not turn off `Style text elements` for that node, and will still include inline styling for child spans.
-To rely purely on class names for styling, turn off the `Style text elements` option. (should we change this?)
+To rely purely on class names for styling, turn off the `Style text elements` option.

 ### Variable Text